sabamdarif/termux-desktop/proot-caontainer.md

 - <b>Type `Distro-Name install package name` Install And Add Them Automaticly In Termux Menu</b>

    > LIke: debian install libreoffice

+   > If Packages Failed To Add Automaticly Using This Method Then Please Add Them Manually using "Add To Menu"
    <center><img src="images/apps/container-install-libreoffice.png"></center>
 - <b>Type `Distro-Name` To Login Into Distro</b>